 I was impressed that all of this had survived mostly intact down here for so many decades.
 I didn’t notice much evidence of vandalism at all, which makes me wonder if not many people actually know it’s here (one reason why I haven’t named the location for this one, in the hope that it stays that way for as long as possible).

 This was once the largest private air raid shelter in Britain.
-Although it originally had five entrances from different parts of the industrial site it served, as far as I know they are all now completely blocked off except for the one we used.
+It originally had five entrances from different parts of the industrial site it served; at first I thought they were all blocked off apart from the one we used, but since then I’ve seen recent photos of a different entrance online, so clearly at least one other one survives.
+I’ll have to have a look for it if I go back.

 We weren’t able to explore the whole complex on our visit.
 Some of the tunnels were flooded (a common occurrence from what I’ve read online) and the water quickly got deeper than my boots.
 Neither of us fancied squelching around with soaking wet feet for the rest of the morning, so we decided to turn back at that point.
 On the plus side, from other photos and reports I’ve seen, it does seem as if we still saw most of the interesting stuff, though I might go back later to satisfy my curiosity about what lies beyond the water.